import jax

 The correction is applied as:

-corrected_plastic = p_normalization * max(y - H_metal·θ_m, 0) / (max(H_plastic·θ_p, γ * median(H_plastic·θ_p))
+corrected_plastic = p_normalization * max(y - H_metal·θ_m, 0) / (max(H_plastic·θ_p, γ * mean(H_plastic·θ_p))

 The stabilization term involving γ prevents division by near-zero or negative values, reducing streaks